uspgamedev/luasteam/docs/user.rst

 .. function:: user.getAuthSessionTicket ()

+    :returns: (`data`) A result table if successful, otherwise nil

-    :returns: (`number`) The handle for the auth session ticket or 0 if the call failed
+		* **data.ticket** (`number`) The handle for the auth session ticket (only has meaning on the client on where you called this, is NOT an auth ticket)
+		* **data.hexTicket** (`string`) The ticket data as a hexadeximal formatted string.
+This is the ticket that you need to send to the server/authenticating instance.

     :SteamWorks: `GetAuthSessionTicket <https://partner.steamgames.com/doc/api/ISteamUser#GetAuthSessionTicket>`_

     Retrieve an authentication ticket from steam.
 You can use this to authenticate yourself with a third party server.
-This call just creates a request for a ticket.
-Once it has been issued by the Steam servers, the callback :func:`user.onAuthSessionTicketResponse` will be called.
+You should wait for a successful callback to :func:`user.onAuthSessionTicketResponse` (indicating that Steam has accepted your request for a ticket) before using this ticket.

     When you're done with the ticket **you must call** :func:`user.cancelAuthTicket` on the handle.

 **Example**::

-    local ticketHandle = Steam.user.getAuthSessionTicket() -- keep the ticket handle around
+    local data = Steam.user.getAuthSessionTicket() -- keep the ticket handle around if data then
+       local ticketHandle = data.ticket
+       local ticketData = data.hexTicket
+       -- Now do something with it
+    end

 .. function:: user.cancelAuthTicket ()

     :param number ticketHandle: The ticket handle to cancel the auth ticket for.
 You need to call this once you are done using a requested or scheduled ticket.
-Make sure to also call this when quitting your application for any open ticket handles.
+Make sure to call this for any open ticket handles when quitting your application.
     :returns: nothing
     :SteamWorks: `CancelAuthTicket <https://partner.steamgames.com/doc/api/ISteamUser#CancelAuthTicket>`_

-    Retrieve an authentication ticket from steam.
-You can use this to authenticate yourself with a third party server.
-This call just creates a request for a ticket.
-Once it has been issued by the Steam servers, the callback :func:`user.onAuthSessionTicketResponse` will be called.
-When you're done with the ticket **you must call** :func:`user.cancelAuthTicket` on the handle.

 **Example**::

-    local ticketHandle = Steam.user.getAuthSessionTicket() -- keep the ticket handle around
+    Steam.user.cancelAuthTicket(ticketHandle)

 Callbacks Reference
 -------------------